-Award-winning game designer Chris Bateman has been writing and designing games since the 16-bit consoles and is approaching fifty published game credits, most recently Tropico 6 and hotly anticipated PlayStation VR game The Persistence.
+Award-winning game designer and narrative designer Chris Bateman has been working on games since the 16-bit consoles and has over fifty published game credits, most recently acclaimed PlayStation VR game The Persistence and the much-anticipated strategy sequel Tropico 6.
 The founder of Develop Award Nominee International Hobo Ltd, the first consultancy to combine narrative and game design skills under one roof, Chris won the IGDA's MVP Award for his work founding and running the organisation's highly-successful Game Writers Special Interest Group.